How to Best Use Your Split System this Winter

 Filters provide fresh, clean air.
 Although it’s not the main role, the air is purified as dust and debris are caught in the netting of a filter.
 Asthma and allergy sufferers benefit the most as it means there are fewer allergens floating around.

 However, dirty or blocked filters impede the positives.
-Dust, bacteria, fur, etc, can all be spread around, increasing the risk of allergic reactions.
+Dust, bacteria, fur etc. can all be spread around, increasing the risk of allergic reactions.
 Paired with the drier, heated air that is created by a split system on a heat setting, and the body will feel the side effects.

 Think drier skin, dry eyes, a runny nose, coughing, and more.
 It could all be linked to a blocked air conditioner filter.
 Hence why a simple clean with some warm soapy water could maintain a healthy home.